 So, what does make sense in these moments is Time In.

-Time in means just that – taking time to be with your child when after an episode of bad behaviour, or any other time when they seem to have ‘lost it’.
+Time In means just that – taking time to be with your child after an episode of ‘bad behaviour’ or any other time when they seem to have ‘lost it’.

 Or that you’re giving them attention when they don’t deserve it – remember, at times like this they really need it.

-Time in gives you time to teach your child how to handle these feelings differently – and time in gives you time to tell your child they don’t have to do it on their own.
+Time In gives you time to teach your child how to handle these feelings differently – and Time In gives you time to tell your child they don’t have to do it on their own.